Antidepressants: 5 Things To Remember

 Do you want to know more?
 See: 6 Psychological Benefits of Practicing Yoga

-5. We don’t know how they work, but they doThere is a theory that depression is caused by an imbalance in serotonin, which is one of the brain’s neurotransmitters.
+5. We don’t know how they work, but they doThere remains a theory that depression is caused by an imbalance in serotonin, which is one of the brain’s neurotransmitters.

-If this is the case, drugs known as selective serotonin reuptake inhibitors are an easy solution.
+If this is the case, drugs known as selective serotonin re-uptake inhibitors prove an easy solution.

-It’s clear, however, that depression is much more complicated than that.
-Serotonin is not the only neurotransmitter that’s involved.
+It’s clear, however, that depression shows much more complicated than that.
+Serotonin proves not the only neurotransmitter that’s involved.

-This obviously doesn’t mean that antidepressants are fake pills that have no real effects.
+This obviously doesn’t mean that antidepressants result in fake pills that have no real effects.
 On the contrary, they work very well.
 But they should be taken by prescription only.

 Now that you possess better information, you can make the decision to start taking antidepressants or use them more correctly.
 Remember that the only person who can prescribe them is a psychiatrist or a psychologist, and that there is nothing to be ashamed of.
 Never be afraid to take your health in your own hands!